2.2.8. Media Server Services

 and AudioOutputComponentNull (for a null output) to satisfy this requirement.

-The recording sample demonstrates this approach - see SDK Samples
+The recording sample demonstrates this approach - see Running samples

 for more information.